Treatment Case Studies

 It has been said that around 30 million people in Japan suffer from back pain.

-Back pain is divided into two types: acute back pain and chronic back pain.
-Acute back pain is back pain that goes away within four weeks of the onset of pain, and the typical symptom is a sudden, sharp pain that strikes the lower back.
-In contrast, chronic lower back pain is caused by the daily accumulation of fatigue in the lower back, and the muscles become tense and stiff, causing a dull, heavy pain that tends to persist for a long time.
+Back pain can be usually classified into two categories: acute back pain and chronic back pain.
+Acute back pain refers to back pain that subsides within four weeks of the onset of pain, and the typical symptom is a sudden, sharp pain that strikes the lower back.
+In contrast, chronic lower back pain is caused by the daily accumulation of fatigue in the lower back, and the muscles tend to become tense and stiff, resulting in heavy, dull pain that persists over a long period of time.
 Unlike the acute phase, the pain does not gradually subside, and the condition does not heal completely.

 In this article, we will introduce some treatment methods for chronic lower back pain.